gernest/blogdown/README.md

     mkdir blogdown

-Inside your freshly creted folder create another folder "posts"
+Inside your freshly created folder create another folder "posts"

     cd blogdown
     mkdir posts

-Now, put all your markdown folders inside this "posts" folder, remeber to use the `.md` extendion eg. `hello.md`
+Now, put all your markdown files inside this "posts" folder, remember to use the `.md` extendion eg. `hello.md`

-If you are done, and wish to build your html, for your richtext editor Inside your project folder (our case 1blogdown`), Run
+If you are done, and wish to build your html, for your rich text editor, navigate to your project root directory (our case 1blogdown`), And Run

     blogdown build

-A new folder called "output" will be created and the respective output files(html) will be inside the folder
+A new directory "output" will be created and the respective output files(html) will be inside the folder

 ## Contributing